BertanDogancay/CMD-Snake-Game/README.md

 # CMD-Snake-Game
-A very simple and fundamental game
+A very simple and classical game